3 Days in Paris, France — Posh First Timer’s Guide

 While the art and overall opulent allure of Paris is quite charming, it’s hard to overlook the general grime and state of despair that many of the public facilities are in.
 This well-known phenomena of the “Paris Effect” was so shocking for my mother as her first glimpse into Europe that we had quite a tough conversation following her initial few hours in the city and had to swear off taking the subway altogether!
 That’s not to say these downsides negate all the wonderful things Paris has to offer, but after seeing the general state of order and cleanliness in Tokyo—the largest city on Earth—I’m no longer accepting that cities are bound to be dirty!
 The surrounding environment does speak to the inherent French culture you’ll find here, as these revolutionaries are known for their nefarious plots like scheming to poop in the Siene after the mayor announced she’d be swimming in it!

-Grit and grime aside, I once again ended up in Paris during a pretty frigid climate, packing only sundresses and light jackets for an end-of-April trip during which everyone else walking around was bundled up in scarves and gloves.
+Grit and grime aside, I once again ended up in Paris for three days during a pretty frigid climate, packing only sundresses and light jackets for an end-of-April trip during which everyone else walking around was bundled up in scarves and gloves.
 I’m sure experiencing one warm, sunny day in the City of Love could really sway my opinion here, but alas we’ll have to wait until my next trip over there!

 My final musing speaks to the sprawling layout of the many arrondissements, which in practice means you’ll spend much of your time on foot, in a taxi, or on the metro.
 While sightseeing in any big city requires a significant amount of back and forth, I feel I would enjoy Paris more in the future by simply puttering around a single area and taking in the overall ambiance at a relaxed pace.
 I can only do so now that I have seen the notable sights a first-time visitor would have on their agenda, but it seems to me that’s where the real magic of Paris lies and why it has so many of my peers coming back time and time again.
 When and if I’m able to do so, I’m preferential to the bohemian 18th arrondissement containing Montmartre, so I’ll have to report back when I can make that experience happen — for now, au revoir Paris!